cara-tm/pat_gotop/README.md

 * Feature detection in order to use the scrooling animation by default within modern browsers;
 * Fallback as a simple link for old browsers.

+Final weight: only 1.79 additional KBytes into you pages.

 ## Usage

 Place this tag where you want your "Go Top" button: